Torres del Paine W Trek tour (Patagonia)

 ✨ Highlight: Base Torres Lookout Point

-💬 The lunch-box includes specific food to fuel for the day’s physical activity: nuts, cereal bars, fruit, a sandwich and some sweets.
+💬 The lunch box includes specific food to fuel you up for the day’s physical activity: nuts, cereal bars, fruit, a sandwich, and some sweets.

 Trekking to Base Torres lookout

-Today's route is the iconic ascent to the Base Torres viewpoint, 13.7 miles (22 km) consisting of three sectors: initial slope, descent into the Chileno Sector and final ascent.
+Today's route is the climb to the iconic Base Torres Viewpoint.
+The total route covers 13.7 miles (22 km) and consists of three parts: initial slope, descent into the Chileno Sector, and the final ascent.

 Lenga Forest - La Morrena - Base Torres Lookout Point

-The third sector of today´s hike is the most complicated.
-An area of large stones with a steep slope and no marked path.
-Finally, after 1.5 miles (2.5 km) you will get to Base Torres del Paine lookout.
+The third portion of today's hike is the most challenging due to a number of large boulders, a steep slope, and no marked path (this part is called the moraine).
+You’ll get through it!
+Finally, after 1.5 miles (2.5 km) you’ll reach the Base Torres del Paine Lookout.
 Enjoy!

-💬 Many travelers staying at Central Sector stop at Chileno on their way up or down to refill water or have a drink and rest for a while.
-Obviously, if you stay in Chileno Sector your route will be shorter
+💬 Many travelers staying at Central Sector stop at Chileno Sector on their way up and down the path to refill their water bottles, have a drink, and rest for a while.
+Of course, if you’re already staying in the Chileno Sector your route will be shorter today.

 Views of Torres del Paine